Currently, the GAIN-group consists of group leader

 dimension reduction applied to a topic of complex network theory.

-She choose to work on Machine Learning and specifically on GNNs because she likes to
+She choose to work in machine learning because she likes to

-do basic reseach but also see it go to a useful application quickly
+do basic reseach but also see it go to a useful application.
+Specifically GNNs and PINNs enable her to

 Areas of Interest: